frianasoa/Ze-Notes/README.md

 	  ]
 	}
 ```
 * Translator: the variable data contains the results of your request to your server.
-This should return a list.
-You could say "[data]" if your result is a string instead of json.
+Translator function should return a list.
+You could say "[data]" if your result is a string instead of json to get a list of size 1.
 The following function returns a list of contents.
 ```
 	data.choices.map(function(e){return e.message.content})
 ```